 The hike passes a second intersection, this one leading to the Springer AT shelter and campground, before grabbing its final elevation gain to the summit.
-The trail reaches the mountain’s summit at .95 miles, where the final white blaze of the Appalachian Trail is commemorated with a bronze plaque.
+The trail reaches the mountain’s summit at .95 miles, where a bronze plaque commemorates the final, southernmost white blaze of the Appalachian Trail.

 Views from the Springer Mountain summit are impressive in any season, but our favorite in Fall, when autumn’s cooler temperatures trigger vibrant leaf color in the valley below and across the rolling, distant mountainscape.
 The hike departs the mountain summit, retracing the Appalachian Trail in a northward descent to the FR 42 trailhead, completing at just under 2 miles and a total elevation change of 750 feet.

 Springer Mountain on the Appalachian Trail: Directions & Details

 Free parking is available at the Springer Mountain trailhead.
 Trailhead access is via a gravel Forest Service road.